CoBrALab/iterativeN4_multispectral/README.md

 If the environment variable `N4_STANDALONE` is set, `iterativeN4_multispectral.sh` will save the final outputs from the internal posteriors in addition to the corrected file (masks and classification)

+# Getting Priors

+This pipeline uses the priors available from the MNI at http://nist.mni.mcgill.ca/?page_id=714